B-Zone-GTA-V/B-Zone-GTA-V-Wiki/docs/server/rules/rulesen.md

 - First offense: 75-150 checkpoints
 - Second offense: 300 checkpoints
 - Three or more offenses: warn

 <span style="color: green">Notes:</span>
 - For multiple rule violations, sanctioning with a 1-3 day ban is possible.
-- The given sanction may be more severe depending on the seriousness of the situation and does not adhere to the number of offenses.

-#### <a id="7.9.3"></a><span style="color: #0088CC">7.9.3 Drop & Kill</span>
-Represents the action of making someone drop all the items from their inventory and then killing them.

-<span style="color: yellow">Example:</span> You decide to stop someone and intimidate them into dropping everything they have in their inventory.
-Then, you think to kill them, this action is prohibited.

-<span style="color: red">Sanctions:</span>

-- First offense: 75-150 checkpoints
-- Second offense: 300 checkpoints
-- Three or more offenses: Warn

-<span style="color: green">Notes:</span>
-- For multiple rule violations, sanctioning with a 1-3 day ban is possible.